 This is the third part of a verb, the past which is used to form perfect tenses and the passive form, for example, I have eaten my dinner; the Prime Minister has been murdered.

-The present, past and future perfect are formed with the auxiliary verb to be and the past participle of the main verb.
+The present, past and future perfect are formed with the auxiliary verb to have and the past participle of the main verb.
 They are tenses that usually refer to two connecting time periods.
 I have never been to Paris, is an example of the present perfect.

 This is a combination of a verb and a preposition or adverb that usually have a meaning that can't be understood from each individual word.
 For example, We've run out of cigarettes.